Altinn/altinn-studio-docs/content/development/flightRules/_index.md

 ### Loadbalancer is responding with HTTP Error 502 - bad gateway

 This occurs when the loadbalancer could not find any of the services in it's configuration.
-Can be a source of these issues:
+Can triggerd by these issues:

 * Some of the kubernetes services are not existing
 * Some of the kubernetes pods are not existing